Skip To Main Content

 As we celebrate Native American Heritage Month and Thanksgiving in November, it’s important to take time to celebrate the diversity, history, and culture of Native Americans.
 As with many holidays, they represent something very different to each person and these resources are gathered to help educators with tools and resources to support students and young people to better understand those differences.

-We can't ignore the injustices that have been done to Native Americans, and acknowledging these injustices doesn't take anything away from the pride many feel about our country and its history.
+SDCOE is committed to eliminating the boundaries that may be holding some students back, and continuing its work to raise expectations and outcomes for Native American students.
+Acknowledging the injustices to Native Americans doesn't take anything away from the pride many feel about our country and its history.
 Learning from the past and trying to do better is what will propel us forward as a society.
-It’s also one of the ways that we can give our historically underserved students the education and future they deserve.
+It’s also one of the ways that educators can give our historically underserved students the education and future they deserve.

 An important resource for educators and the community to strengthen supports for Native American, Latinx and African American students is the SDCOE Equity Blueprint for Action (also translated into Spanish), which includes direct quotes from community members on how schools can elevate the culture and histories of underserved communities.